inorton/cclash/README.md

 average build time without cclash                         |   294s cclash enabled first run                                  |   446s
 cclash enabled second run                                 | **141s**
-cclash enabled first run (CCLASH_SERVER)                  |   428s
+cclash enabled first run (CCLASH_SERVER)                  |   391s
-cclash enabled second run (CCLASH_SERVER)                 | **114s**
+cclash enabled second run (CCLASH_SERVER)                 | **108s**

-The first build with a clean cache costs about an extra 50% in build time for each file.
-Subsequent builds (with no source changes) give anout a 60% reduction in build time.
+The first build with a clean cache costs about an extra 30-40% in build time for each file.
+Subsequent builds (with no source changes) give about a 60-65% reduction in build time.

 So..
 For cclash to make a difference to you, you would want to be in a situation where you will compile most of your files more than 2 or 3 times.
 In my case, I wanted cclash for a continuous integration build so it _should_ pay off quite quickly day or so